primer/css/docs/content/support/theming.md

 ## Auto variables

-Sometimes `auto` variables might come in handy.
-Since the [`scale` color variables](/support/color-system#color-variables) stay light or dark in any color mode, you might find yourself creating lots of custom variables that invert the scale like so:
+If you tried using the [`scale` color variables](/support/color-system#color-variables) you might have noticed that they are not that useful with multiple color modes.
+That's because they stay light or dark in any color mode.
+As seen above, you could create custom variables that invert the scale like so:

 ```css
 @include color-variables(